lakindu2002/Banger_and_Co_Back-End/README.md

 - Image Compression
 - Java Mail
 - Bean Validation on DTOs to implement Server Side Validation
+- Pagination on the Server Side for Rental Viewing

 ### Set up the Project